Last Updated on 19/03/2024 by Adina

 Cook on LOW for 8-10 hours until you can pull the meat easily with a fork.

+Shred the meat, remove the fat, and puree the sauce as instructed.
+Mix.
 You might not need all the sauce at once.
 Mix some with the meat and add as much as you like.

-To freeze the pork, place it in freezer bags or an airtight container and freeze it for up to 3 months.
-Defrost in the fridge or microwave.
-If the portions are small, it will not take long.
+To freeze the pork, place it in freezer bags or an airtight container for up to 3 months.
+You can also freeze the sauce separately.

 How to serve pulled pork?

-- My kids love wraps filled with shredded meat, lettuce leaves, onion, and tomato slices, a little sour cream or thick yogurt, and some sauce.
-Either ketchup or something mild for my daughter or some spicier sauce for my son (sriracha, sweet chili sauce, etc.).
+My kids love wraps filled with shredded meat, lettuce leaves, onion, and tomato slices, a little sour cream or thick yogurt, and some sauce.
+Either ketchup or something mild for my daughter, or some spicier sauce for my son (sriracha, sweet chili sauce, etc.).

-Dutch Oven Pulled Pork
+Dutch Oven Pork Butt

 Ingredients

-- 1 to 1 ½ tablespoon fine sea salt Note 1
+- 1 to 1 ยฝ tablespoon fine sea salt Note 2

 - 1 tablespoon Dijon mustard